 - 1.1 Victoria Parade.
-Consider (part time) access for people cycling and walking only - 1.2 The Strand.
-Public realm scheme. - 1.5 Segregated cycle route through Princess Gardens will separate people cycling and walking - 1.6 Wider segregated/shared use path will create more space for people walking - 1.7 Explore increasing the amount of pedestrian crossing time at this junction. - 1.8 Torbay Road.
+Improve the environment for people walking and cycling, including the consideration of more space for these modes if appropriate - 1.2 The Strand.
+Public realm scheme. - 1.5 Segregated cycle route adjacent to or through Princess Gardens will separate people cycling and walking - 1.6 Wider segregated/shared use path will create more space for people walking - 1.7 Explore increasing the amount of pedestrian crossing time at this junction. - 1.8 Torbay Road.
 Public realm and speed reduction measures, including increased crossing points and reduction of street clutter.